aferust/bcaa/README.md

 Simple associative array implementation for D (-betterC) that fits my needs.
  * compatible with betterC.
  * supported key types: string and integral types.
+ * Not fast enough for large data with its current state.

 ## Examples:
 ```d